Voltage characteristics of hydrodynamic Dirac electron nozzles with supersonic flow: Pressure-driven flow

 Next, we consider two leads with different but finite pressures, denoted by $P_{\Le(\Ri)}$ for the left (right) lead, which necessarily induces a \textit{supersonic} flow profile.
-Without loss of generality, we assume $P_\Le > P_\Ri$, keeping $P_\Le$ fixed, such that the flow always goes from left to right.
-Similar to the solution for \textit{ideal} (supersonic) flow, the solution follows line B and C in Fig.~\ref{fig:nozzle_solutions}.
-However, the flow needs to return to subsonic speeds to reach $V = 0$ at the right lead, and this implies that the nozzle equations become singular at a certain position past the throat [see Eq.~\eqref{eq:nozzle_sol} with $V = v_\sound$ and $\partial A/A \neq 0$], corresponding to a line (for $D=2$) across the nozzle where the hydrodynamic description breaks down.
-Therefore, the values of $C_A$ and $C_P$ do not need to be the same to the left and right of this position.
-This allows us to match the seemingly incompatible solutions of Eq.~\eqref{eq:CP}, with $C_P^{\Le(\Ri)} = P_{\Le(\Ri)}$ for the solution that matches the pressure in the left (right) lead.
+Without loss of generality, we assume $P_\Le > P_\Ri$, keeping $P_\Le$ fixed, such that the flow (of charge carriers) always goes from left to right.
+Similarly to the solution for \textit{ideal} (supersonic) flow, the solution follows line B and C in Fig.~\ref{fig:distribution}.
+However, the flow must return to subsonic speeds to reach $V = 0$ at the right lead, and this implies that the nozzle equations become singular at a certain position past the throat [see Eq.~\eqref{eq:nozzle_sol} with $V = v_\sound$ and $\partial A/A \neq 0$], corresponding to a line (for $D=2$) across the nozzle.
+Therefore, the values of integration constants $C_A$ and $C_P$ need not be the same to the left and right of this position and we can obtain two different pressure profiles from Eq.~\eqref{eq:CP}, with $C_P^{\Le(\Ri)} = P_{\Le(\Ri)}$ for the solution that matches the pressure in the left (right) lead.
 To the left of the position where the nozzle equations become singular, we have $C_A^\Le = \kappa A_\throat$, as for the \textit{critical} and \textit{ideal} flow profile.
-To the right, the value of $C_A^\Ri$ follows from the conservation of momentum along the nozzle, yielding $C_P^\Le C_A^\Le = C_P^\Ri C_A^\Ri$ (see Sec.~\ref{subsec:pressure} in SM), which, in turn, yields $C_A^\Le = \kappa A_\throat P_\Ri / P_\Le$.
-Having obtained $C_A$ and $C_P$ to the left and right of the singular point, one can see that there is a discontinuity in the flow speed and the pressure, as indicated by the dashed brown lines in Fig.~\ref{fig:nozzle_solutions}.
-The latter reflects the appearance of a shock wave, which is a well-known phenomenon of supersonic hydrodynamic flows in de Laval nozzles \cite{Courant1976}.
-The shock wave appears to the right of the throat where the cross section is equal to $A_\sw = A_\throat P_\Le / P_\Ri$.
-Starting from equal pressure and lowering the pressure in the right lead, a shock wave appears near the throat and gradually shifts to the right lead, where it vanishes again.
-This is how the flow profile evolves from the \textit{critical} to the \textit{ideal} profile.
+To the right, the value of $C_A^\Ri$ follows from the conservation of momentum along the nozzle, yielding $C_P^\Le C_A^\Le = C_P^\Ri C_A^\Ri$ (see Appendix~\ref{subsec:pressure}), which, in turn, yields $C_A^\Ri = \kappa A_\throat P_\Ri / P_\Le$.
+Having obtained $C_A$ and $C_P$ to the left and right of the singular point, one can see that there is a discontinuity in flow speed and pressure, as indicated by the dashed brown lines in Fig.~\ref{fig:distribution}.
+The latter reflects the appearance of a shock wave, which is a well-known feature of supersonic hydrodynamic flow profiles in de Laval nozzles~\cite{Courant1976}.